spatie/css-styleguide/README.md

 ## File structure

-We typically use 8 folders and a main `app.scss` file
+We typically use 8 folders and a main `app.scss` file:

 ```
 |-- base            : basic html elements